scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 #### `opaque` as a modifier

+`opaque` has been added as a modifier to a type def for simplicity.
+We believe that a new keyword for this feature is worthwhile.

 Note that adding `opaque` as a modifier prevents the use of `opaque` anywhere in the users' program, which could possibly break someone's code.
 To fix this scenario, we could create a Scalafix rule that will rewrite any place where `opaque` is an identifier.